 - 1/4 cup fresh cilantro, large stems removed

 - Chop the tomatoes, bell pepper if using, and onion into small chunks (as big as you'd like the chunks in your salsa to be) and crush the garlic.
 Seed and finely chop the green chili pepper.

 - Put the tomatoes, bell pepper, chili pepper, and one of the chopped onions, and one crushed clove garlic in a small-medium sized pot.
 Grab a hand blender and roughly blend about a third of the vegetables.
 Heat on medium-high heat until bubbling and half-cover the pot with a lid to protect yourself from any hot spattering juices.

 - After the vegetable mix has been bubbling away for five minutes, add in the salt and simmer for five more minutes.

-- Add the remaining ingredients (1 chopped onion, 1 clove crushed garlic, crushed canned tomatoes, lemon juice, sugar, vinegar, hot sauce) apart from the fresh cilantro.
+- Add the remaining ingredients (1 chopped onion, 1 clove crushed garlic, crushed canned tomatoes, cumin, lemon juice, sugar, vinegar, hot sauce) apart from the fresh cilantro.
 Mix well and simmer for ten minutes.